-There is something about Simply Living that allows the heart to breathe.
+Everyone needs a little room to breathe.
+There is something about Simply Living that allows the heart to inhale fresh, life-affirming air.
 Life just feels fresh, unencumbered and peaceful.

 One way I have found to sabotage this breathing space is to live among clutter.
 We live in a society where our wants dictate our spending habits.
 We bring home unnecessary items that we ‘can’t live without’, and mingle them with those precious things that have been handed down from generation to generation.
 Before long, our homes are so cluttered there is no longer room for the people.